-EastWest are continuing the trend of releasing rather left-field titles with Hollywood Pop Brass, one that focuses on a genre that is technically very difficult to replicate with samples.
+EastWest is continuing the trend of releasing rather left-field titles with Hollywood Pop Brass, one that focuses on a genre that is technically very difficult to replicate with samples.
 While there are many orchestral brass libraries on offer, reproducing the swing and feel of a live brass band is a completely different challenge altogether.

 A surprisingly fresh direction for EastWest, who traditionally produce more cinematic instrumentation, Hollywood Pop Brass looks exciting and I was expecting great things.

 Hollywood Pop Brass is a sample library for the EastWest Play Engine platform weighing in at around 23GB fully installed.
-It contains a huge selection of unique articulations from a top four-piece horn section featuring two trumpets, trombone and sax (alternating between baritone, tenor and alto, depending on the situation).
+It contains a huge selection of unique articulations from a top four-piece horn section featuring two trumpets, a trombone and sax (alternating between baritone, tenor and alto, depending on the phrase).

 The recordings were made at the wonderful EastWest Studio 1 in Los Angeles, ‘the best brass recording room in the world’, according to Michael Jackson’s engineer, Bruce Swedien.
 The venue is synonymous with big band hits of yesteryear, and with top engineer Moogie Canazio on hand, there is a lot of technology and experience behind this title.

-A full set of articulations is included, most with 8 round robin layers for added realism.
-Key-switch multis feature all articulations within a single patch for performance, plus a selection of modwheel or velocity control patches for alternative play styles.
+A full set of articulations is included, most with 8 round-robin layers for added realism.
+Key-switch multis feature all articulations within a single patch for performance, plus a selection of mod wheel or velocity control patches for alternative play styles.

 If you are new to the Play environment there are a few workflow basics you will need to master before you undertake any work.